 As you can guess from the name, Neo-Traditional tattoos are a modern influence on the original old-school style.
 It became popular around the 1950s onward and is still one of the most preferred tattoo art.
 It seems very natural that modern artists, that were armed with new tattooing techniques, and fresh perspective, would try their hands on this genre.
 Neo-traditional artwork features bold black lines, classic color palette, three-dimensional images, white ink, and sometimes a departure from the traditional subject matter.

 5. New School

 If the old school depicts the grandfather of tattoos, then the new school demonstrates rebellious wild teenagers.
 This modern tattooing style was introduced somewhere between the 1970s and 90s.
 New school tattoo is very different from the old school, but somewhere you can observe this both, share the same roots.
-New-school tattooers often use vibrant, in-your-face colors and are not limited to the any themes of traditional themes.
+New-school tattooers often use vibrant, in-your-face colors and are not limited to any themes of traditional themes.
 Various people who choose the wear this, their designs display playful designs, cartoons, and graffiti.
-This style lets tattoo artists become more open about, sharing their techniques, and to promote progression in the art form.
+This style lets tattoo artists become more open about, sharing their techniques, and promoting progression in the art form.

 6. Realistic and portraiture